aklump/urls_monitor/README.txt

 Allows you to view the results of multiple domains from a single webpage.

 Configuration:
-# Enter all domains you want to monitor, one per line into domains.txt.
+# Enter all domains you want to monitor, one per line into urls.txt.

 Usage:
 # Ping index.php and view your results